davidzhangbj/mcp-oceanbase/src/oceanbase_mcp_server/README.md

 - [✔️] Get [ASH](https://www.oceanbase.com/docs/common-oceanbase-database-cn-1000000002013776) report
 - [✔️] Search OceanBase document from official website.
   This tool is experimental because the API on the official website may change.
+- [✔️] Search for documents using full text search in an OceanBase table
+- [✔️] Perform vector similarity search on an OceanBase table
+- [✔️] Perform hybird search combining relational condition filtering(that is, scalar) and vector search

 ## Install from PyPI Repository